Monty Ross

 Monty Austin Ross (born March 7, 1957) is an American film producer and director.
-He is the co-founder of 40 Acres and a Mule Filmworks alongside Spike Lee and has produced, She's Gotta Have It (1986), School Daze (1988), Do the Right Thing (1989), Jungle Fever (1991), Malcolm X (1992) and Crooklyn (1994).
+He is the co-founder of 40 Acres and a Mule Filmworks alongside Spike Lee and has produced She's Gotta Have It (1986), School Daze (1988), Do the Right Thing (1989), Mo' Better Blues (1990), Jungle Fever (1991), Malcolm X (1992), Crooklyn (1994) and Clockers (1995).

 Early life

 Monty Austin Ross was born on March 7, 1957, in Omaha, Nebraska, the second child of Gladys Ross (née Drew; 1932–1999), a social worker and Ewing Ross (1923–1970), a minister and owner of a hardware store.

 Filmmaking

-Ross is a highly acclaimed independent filmmaker who co-produced films with Spike Lee, with whom he co-founded 40 Acres and a Mule Filmworks.
+Ross is an acclaimed independent filmmaker who co-produced films with Spike Lee, with whom he co-founded 40 Acres and a Mule Filmworks.
 They first met at Morehouse College as freshman.
 After class, Ross found himself enjoying Clark College, now Clark Atlanta University.
 It was there Ross was involved in theatre with the Clark College Players under the direction of Joan Lewis, Department Chair of Theatre Arts who prepared her students and the CC Players for the world of professional theatre with a stern, but caring approach.
 Ross, “She was demanding, a true leader.
 She taught as all the many ins and outs of becoming professional artists.
 She demanded that we leave a legacy of excellence that encouraged others to be productive.
 I love and respected her.”
 Both took mass media courses and were student members of a film club known as the AUC Newsreel.
-They perfected their film writing and production skills while Spike was enrolled in nearby Morehouse College and Monty later continued his studies at Bishop College in Dallas, Texas (defunct) and finally graduated from CAU.
-Ross appeared in Lee's master's degree thesis film, Joe's Bed-Stuy Barbershop: We Cut Heads.
-He co-produced many films with Lee through the 1980s and 1990s, including She's Gotta Have It, School Daze, Do the Right Thing, Jungle Fever, Malcolm X,Crooklyn and Clockers.
+They perfected their film writing and production skills while Spike was enrolled in nearby Morehouse College and Monty later continued his studies at Bishop College in Dallas, Texas (defunct) and finally graduated from CAU in 1980.
+Ross appeared as a barber in Lee's master's degree thesis film, Joe's Bed-Stuy Barbershop: We Cut Heads.
+He co-produced many films with Lee through the 1980s and 1990s, including She's Gotta Have It, School Daze, Do the Right Thing, Mo' Better Blues, Jungle Fever, Malcolm X, Crooklyn and Clockers.

 Following the production of Clockers, Ross independently completed several works.
 Among the film projects he served as a lead on, were as producer of Keep the Faith, Baby, a biopic about Adam Clayton Powell Jr. He also produced Escaping Jersey and directed Reasons during this period.

-On rejoining 40 Acres, Ross became the coordinator for the company's community outreach programmes, recruiting interns to assist with the production of Inside Man.
+On rejoining 40 Acres, Ross became the coordinator for the company's community outreach programs, recruiting interns to assist with the production of Inside Man.
 Ross has completed work with Spike Lee on the "She's Gotta Have It TV Spin-off of the movie that he co-produced.
 Ross is also a college professor, serving as an adjunct professor, lecturer and frequent guest speaker at universities including VCU, Old Dominion, Clark Atlanta, and Florida A&M University.